- About Us

-Every so often a patient’s family will report to the Transitional Learning Center that since the patient’s injury, the patient makes up false stories all of the time.
+Every so often a patient’s family will report to the Moody Neurorehabilitation Institute that since the patient’s injury, the patient makes up false stories all of the time.
 They state that they correct the patient but that the patient will argue and insist that the story in question is true.
 This often upsets the family as they feel that the patient is deliberately telling lies.
 In most cases, the patient is not deliberately telling lies.
 The patient has a difficulty called confabulation.

 Confabulation is a term describing the brain’s act of creating false memories after a brain injury.
 These false memories feel completely real and there is no way for the survivor to easily discern the difference between a confabulation and an accurate memory.
 There is no way for the survivor to stop the brain from confabulating.
 This is quite different from a lie, in which the liar has full control over the information and total understanding of its context.
 Most people are accustomed to the concept that the memory of an event having happened serves as evidence of its truth.
 The idea that our memories can be false is a completely foreign, sometimes hostile concept.
 When a patient has a confabulation, it will not occur to them to doubt the confabulation any more than it would to doubt any real memory.

 Imagine if you started to talk about your personal life and someone told you that your recollections were completely wrong.
 This would probably frustrate you.
 After all, it is your life.
 How could someone know your life better than you?
 This is the conundrum faced by survivors with confabulation.
 Other people are constantly telling them that they are incorrect regarding their personal memories of their own lives.